yurialmeida5/DA2_Final_Project/data/raw/README.md

-4  Length1     Length from the nose to the beginning of the tail (in cm) 5  Length2     Length from the nose to the notch of the tail (in cm) 6  Length3     Length from the nose to the end of the tail (in cm) 7  Height%     Maximal height as % of Length3
-8  Width%      Maximal width as % of Length3
-9  Sex         1 = male 0 = female
+4  Length1     Length from the nose to the beginning of the tail (in cm) 5  Length2     Length from the nose to the notch of the tail (in cm) 6  Length3     Length from the nose to the end of the tail (in cm) 7  Height%     Maximal height as % of Length3 (Height =  Height/Length3 * 100) 8  Width%      Maximal width as % of Length3 (Width  =  Width/Length3 * 100) 9  Sex         1 = male 0 = female